Finally, how many efficiencies supercomputers have? And, what do they measure?

-In the case of considering the temporal behavior of the components, the trigonometric sum of the non-payload and payload times shall be used, see~\textbf{\cite{VeghTemporal:2020}}.
+In the case of considering the temporal behavior of the components, we can use the trigonometric sum of the non-payload and payload times, see~\textbf{\cite{VeghTemporal:2020}}.

-Table~\ref{tab:EfficiencyData} shows the data calculated from the published values in TOP500 list for supercomputers $Fugaku$ and $Summit$, together with their parameters calculated as described above, using the time-aware summing model.
-In the discussed simple workload case there is no significant difference between the values derived using the two different models.
-The values in the figures are given in units of payload performance ratios, the values in the table are given in units of the respective $\alpha$ contributions.
-The numbers can only be compared as discussed below.
+Table~\ref{tab:EfficiencyData} shows the data calculated from the published values in the TOP500 list for supercomputers $Fugaku$ and $Summit$, together with their parameters calculated as described above, using the time-aware summing model.
+There is no significant difference between the values derived using the two models in the discussed simple workload case.
+The values in the figures are given in units of payload performance ratios; the values in the table are given in units of the respective $\alpha$ contributions.
+We can compare the numbers only as discussed below.

-The $Eff_{64}$ and $Eff_{16}$ are calculated from the corresponding published $R_{Max}/R_{Peak}$ values.
-Amdahl's parameter is calculated using Eq.~(\ref{eq:alphafromr}), for the two different operand lengths.
+The values $Eff_{64}$ and $Eff_{16}$ are calculated from the corresponding published $R_{Max}/R_{Peak}$ values.
+We calculate Amdahl's parameter using Eq.~(\ref{eq:alphafromr}) for the two different operand lengths.
 As discussed, $(1-\alpha)$ is the sequential portion of the total measurement time (aka non-payload to payload ratio).
-Assuming that the total measurement time is the time unit, the limiting time of performing a floating operation with 64-bit operands $Time_{64}$ (on our arbitrary time scale) is directly derived from the $(1-\alpha_{64})$ value.
-To get a $Time_{16}$ value on the same scale, the measured $(1-\alpha_{16})$ value must be corrected for their differing measurement time (the measured performance ratios 3.42 and 3.01, respectively).
+Assuming that the time unit is the total measurement time, the limiting time of performing a floating operation with 64-bit operands $Time_{64}$ (on our arbitrary time scale) is directly derived from the $(1-\alpha_{64})$ value.
+To get a $Time_{16}$ value on the same scale, we must correct the measured $(1-\alpha_{16})$ values for their differing measurement times (the measured performance ratios 3.42 and 3.01, respectively).